 When first run, you'll be prompted to Initialize Graphs.
 This creates the required database files that are used to store the data that is used to produce the graphs.
-Once initialized, you are presented with the following options:
+Once initialized, the following options are available:

 Once graph data starts to accumulate, the graph links will change from a Loadbalancer.org logo icon to a graph icon.
 This can then be clicked to open that particular graph.